ThomasVitale/cartographer-supply-chains/README.md

   E-->F(Apply Conventions);
   F-->G(Configure Deployment);
   G-->H(Publish Configuration);
+  H-->I(Generate Deliverable);
+  I-->J(Deploy Workload);
 ```

-This supply chain needs to be paired with a [delivery chain](https://github.com/kadras-io/cartographer-delivery) that provides the deployment functionality based on GitOps/RegistryOps.
+This supply chain can be used in a single cluster setup and take care of the application deployment, or in a multicluster setup and generate the deliverable manifest that can be manually applied to a different cluster to deploy the application via GitOps/RegistryOps.

 ## 🎯&nbsp; Configuration